ichibsah/lvsnap/README.md

 # lvsnap
 A LVM snapshot helper script written in Bash.

-I've written this because I want to rollback system upgrades gone wrong.
-Or make sure that *all* files of a new package I installed and didn't like are gone.
+* Rollback system upgrades
+* Completely remove a manually installed package
+* No more manual errors restoring and creating

 You need to have some free diskspace in your volume group or use thin provisioning.

+Don't forget to edit **/etc/lvsnap.conf**.

 ## Usage
 Creating a snapshot of your system is as simple as: